 Welcome to La Purisima Mission in Lompoc CALIFORNIA

 La Purisima Mission State Historic Park is open from 9 am to 5 pm, seven days a week except Thanksgiving, Christmas and New Year’s Day.
 The Mission hosts visitors year-round for site-seeing, tours, hiking, school programs, living history events, weddings and more.

-Free guided tours are offered at 1 pm, Wednesdays through Sundays, and holiday Mondays.
+Free guided tours are offered at 11 am Wednesdays through Saturdays, and 1 pm Saturday & Sunday.
 The tour begins at the Visitor Center, where guides lead you through the historic buildings as they bring them to life with the stories of mission life and the people who once lived here.
 The 1 ½ hour tour covers approximately 1 mile through rustic terrain, stairs and doorways.